OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial.md

 ### Test the add-in

-1. If the Git bash window, or Node.JS-enabled system prompt, from the previous stage tutorial is still open, enter Ctrl-C twice to stop the running web server.
+1. If the Git bash window, or Node.JS-enabled system prompt, from the previous stage tutorial is still open, enter **Ctrl+C** twice to stop the running web server.
 Otherwise, open a Git bash window, or Node.JS-enabled system prompt, and navigate to the **Start** folder of the project.

      > [!NOTE]
      > Although the browser-sync server reloads your add-in in the task pane every time you make a change to any file, including the app.js file, it does not retranspile the JavaScript, so you must repeat the build command in order for your changes to app.js to take effect.
 In order to do this, you need to kill the server process so that you can get a prompt to enter the build command.
 After the build, you restart the server.
 The next few steps carry out this process.